acosta-adrian/acosta-adrian.github.io/index.md

 <p>

-  I'm currently a Product Engineer at Lam Research in Fremont, CA. <br><br>
+  I'm currently a device engineer at Cenfire, a Santa Barbara based startup, working on scaling MEMS relay switch technology from concept to production. <br><br>

-  There I contribute to scaling Lam's CVD photoresist technology for EUV applications from concept to HVM.  <br><br>
+  Before that, I worked at Lam Research as a product engineeer on their.

-  Before this, I completed my PhD in Chemical Engineering at UCLA in June of 2022. <br><br>
+  My academic background is in Chemical Engineering, and I obtained my BS from The University of Arizona (2017) and a PhD from UCLA (2022). <br><br>

   I'm always seeking challenges, open to learning new things, and driven to make an impact. <br><br>